niallct/lavender-chain/cwcc-indoor.md

 * LBW is not used
 * All other modes of dismissal apply, but be sensible
 * Swap ends if needed so that the not-out batter faces next ball
+  * but if playing standard not pairs, probably better have the new batter face

 ### Runs
 * No runs can be scored from a hit behind square